 3. Stop any unhealthy habits.

-Again, kind of a no-brainer, but yes; NO alcohol, NO smoking, NO drugs, and LIMITED caffeine.
-The risks are too great for the baby.
-It is so not worth it, so take care of your body and the baby growing inside and stop any bad habits you may have that could harm the baby.
+Again, kind of a no-brainer, but yes, NO alcohol, NO smoking, NO drugs, and LIMITED caffeine intake.
+The risk factors are too significant for the baby.
+It is not worth it, so take care of your body and the baby growing inside and stop any bad habits you may have that could harm the baby.

-Caffeine is okay in moderation.
+Caffeine is OK in moderation.
 For my first pregnancy, I did not have any at all.
 I completely stopped drinking coffee and only had decaffeinated tea.
-I loved this lemon ginger tea, and BONUS, it is a great remedy for morning sickness.
+I loved this lemon ginger tea; BONUS, it is an excellent remedy for morning sickness.

-For my second, I would indulge in a few sips to a half of a cup of coffee.
-Because yeah, being pregnant with a toddler in tow is ROUGH; mama needs a little caffeine.
+For my second, I would indulge in a few sips to half a cup of coffee.
+Because being pregnant with a toddler in tow is ROUGH, mama needs a little caffeine.

-You are allowed about 200mg per day while pregnant, which equals about one 12 oz cup of coffee.
-Quite a bit, actually.
-But, if you are an all-day coffee drinker, be sure to cut back.
+You are allowed about 200mg daily while pregnant, which equals about one 12 oz cup of coffee—quite a bit.
+But, if you are an all-day coffee drinker, cut back.
 And always consult with your doctor first.

 4. Reassess your diet.

-Once you get a positive pregnancy test, one of the things you really need to do is reassess your diet for the first, second, and third trimesters.
-There will be different needs in each trimester.
+Once you get a positive pregnancy test, you need to reassess your diet for the first, second, and third trimesters.
+There will be different needs in each trimester for a healthy pregnancy.

 So, now that you are pregnant, starting in your first trimester, there are things that you should NOT eat.
 Some of them are no big deal, but others are like, WHAT!!
-I can’t have that….
+Can’t I have that?
 Well, that sucks.
-But it is the best for the baby, so I suppose 9 months is not a big deal.
+But it is the best for the baby, so I suppose nine months is not a big deal.

 Another is raw/runny eggs.
 So no cookie dough, unless it is eggless, and no sunny side up, or over easy for awhile.
 Sorry, mama.
-Find some yummy scrambles for the next 9 months.
+Find some yummy scrambles for the next nine months.

-This was the hardest for me.
+No deli meat was the hardest for me.
 I CRAVED deli subs with my 1st pregnancy—specifically, Jersey Mikes, Original 13.
-If you have ever had it, you know what I’m talking about.
+You know what I’m talking about if you have ever had it.
 I wanted one every day.

 It was the WORST craving ever for a pregnant woman.
 Yes, I think I did indulge twice during my pregnancy, my husband will probably say more, but I tried my best not to give in.